catllian/cse15l-lab-reports/labreport2.md

 The following screenshot shows the website with the given query string in the URL being “FirstLine”.
 ![Image](wk4lrpt1(2).png)
 When I went to the website (entered the URL), the main method of StringServer was called.
-The field was String[] args, which had a value which was the URL, which was [http://localhost:4000/add-message?s=FirstLine]http://localhost:4000/add-message?s=FirstLine.
+The field was `String[] args`, which had a value which was the URL, which was [http://localhost:4000/add-message?s=FirstLine](http://localhost:4000/add-message?s=FirstLine).
 ```
 public static void main (String[] args) throws IOException {...}
 ```